stackmob-bot/stackmob-java-client-sdk/README.md

 We use Github to track issues with the SDK.
 If you find any issues, please report them [here](https://github.com/stackmob/stackmob-java-client-sdk/issues), and include as many details as possible about the issue you encountered.

 ## Contributing
 We encourage contributions to the StackMob SDK.
-If you'd like to contribute, fork this repository, make your changes and submit a pull request with your changes.
+If you'd like to contribute, fork this repository and make your changes.
+Before you submit a pull request to us with your changes, though, please keep the following in mind:

+1. We strive to maintain Android compatability.
+Please make a best effort to ensure that your code runs on Android.
+2. Be sure to test your code against live StackMob servers.
+To do, use com.stackmob.sdk.StackMobTestCommon in your tests so that you can change your API keys in one place.
+3. If your tests must run with a specific server configuration (ie: specific object model, etc...), please include a descr

 ## Copyright